-Overall, the results of Study 2 provide strong support for our preregistered hypotheses: A downward head tilt increased the perceived intensity of an anger expression, and this effect was due to changes in the appearance of the eyebrows.
-Specifically, a downward head tilt increased perceptions of anger formed from an anger expression, but if eyebrows were not permitted to take on a V shape when the head was tilted down, this head movement no longer increased the perceived intensity of anger.
-Furthermore, when the eyebrows from a downward-head-tilted anger expression were superimposed onto a neutral-head anger expression, the latter was perceived as expressing more intense anger even when no other appearance changes associated with a downward head tilt were included.
-These findings indicate that appearance changes to the eyebrows formed from a downward head tilt (i.e., the action-unit imposter effect; Witkower & Tracy, 2019b) are necessary and sufficient to increase perceptions of anger formed from a prototypical anger expression.
+Overall, the results of Study 2 provide strong support for our pre-registered hypotheses: a downwards head tilt increased the perceived intensity of an anger expression, and this effect was due to changes in the appearance of the eyebrows.
+Specifically, a downwards head tilt increased perceptions of anger formed from an anger expression, but if eyebrows were not permitted to take on a V-shape when the head was tilted down, this head movement no longer increased the perceived intensity of anger.
+Furthermore, when the eyebrows from a downwards-head tilted anger expression were superimposed onto a neutral-head anger expression, the latter was perceived as expressing more intense anger even when no other appearance changes associated with a downwards head tilt were included.
+These findings indicate that appearance changes to the eyebrows formed from a downwards head tilt (i.e., the action-unit imposter effect; Witkower & Tracy, 2019a) are necessary and sufficient to increase perceptions of anger formed from a prototypical anger expression.

 However, we did observe one unexpected effect.
-When the eyebrows of a neutral-head anger expression were superimposed onto a downward-head-tilted anger expression, perceptions of anger were decreased compared to a natural neutral-head-angle anger expression.
-Although there are several possible explanations for this result (see online supplemental materials for discussion), we sought to replicate in Study 3 before further interpreting it.
+When the eyebrows of a neutral-head anger expression were superimposed onto a downwards-head tilted anger expression, perceptions of anger were decreased compared to a natural neutral-head angle anger expression.
+Although there are several possible explanations for this result (see SOM for discussion), we sought to replicate in Study 3 before further interpreting it.
 In Study 3, we also aimed to address a central limitation of Study 2: its reliance on a single target to convey all expressions, raising the possibility that these results are attributable to something distinctive about that individual.

-Studies 1 and 2 provide strong support for our preregistered hypotheses: A downward head tilt increased the perceived intensity of an anger expression, and this effect was due to changes in the appearance of the eyebrows.
-In Study 3, we replicated the methodology of Study 2 but included six different targets who varied in gender in order to test whether observed effects generalize beyond the single target used in Studies 1 and 2.
+Studies 1 and 2 provide strong support for our pre-registered hypotheses: A downwards head tilt increased the perceived intensity of an anger expression, and this effect was due to changes in the appearance of the eyebrows.
+In Study 3 we replicated the methodology of Study 2 but included six different targets who varied in gender, to test whether observed effects generalize beyond the single target used in Studies 1 and 2.